-There’s a particular kind of energy that Outerloop Games brings to its work—bold, colourful, culturally rooted, and unafraid to be a little messy in pursuit of something genuinely fresh.
-With Dosa Divas, the studio doubles down on that identity, serving up a “spicy” narrative RPG that blends heartfelt storytelling with inventive mechanics and a distinctly flavourful sense of style.
+There’s a special kind of energy that Outerloop Games infuses into everything they do—bold, vibrant, deeply rooted in culture, and unafraid to be a little messy in their pursuit of something truly original.
+With Dosa Divas, the studio fully embraces that spirit, offering up a spicy narrative RPG that combines heartfelt storytelling with inventive gameplay and a flavor that’s impossible to ignore.

 “Dosa Divas isn’t just about saving the world—it’s about remembering what it tastes like.”